 To train physicians to become outstanding clinicians and surgeons who can treat all aspects of diseases within Otolaryngology Head and Neck Surgery and uphold the highest degree of ethical character and professionalism in academic and private hospitals nationwide.

-Our residents come from US allopathic medical schools and represent all cultures and communities.
+Most of our residents come from US allopathic medical schools and represent all cultures and communities.
 Many of our residents have family or educational ties to the New England region.
-Residents choose our program for the robust and comprehensive clinical education, the ability to work in a diverse academic medical center, and to live in Boston.
+Residents choose our program for the robust and comprehensive clinical education, the ability to work in a diverse academic medical center, to participate in innovative research, and to live in Boston.

 We have four training sites, each of which have a different patient population.
-Through these sites our residents treat all cultures and races, in both urban and suburban towns and cities, in hospital-based practices.
+Through these sites our residents treat patients of all cultures, races, genders and ages, from urban, suburban and rural populations, in hospital-based practices.